 The Ling Shu emphasized the importance of the nine needles and the techniques that are associated with them.
 It should be noted that these are not what we think of as needles.
 The first three of the nine needles, the zanshin, enshin, and teishin, did not penetrate the skin and were more akin to massage tools.
 The second three of the nine needles were lancing tools used to drain blood, pus, and other body fluids.
 Only the last three needles most resemble what we currently think of as acupuncture needles.

-In China, over the course of several centuries, the use of acupuncture needles consolidated to very few designs and the seventh of the nine needles, the goshin (hao zhen in Chinese), became the dominant tool used in acupuncture.
-The goshin closely resembles the modern filiform needles currently in use by most contemporary acupuncturists.
+In China, over the course of several centuries, the use of acupuncture needles consolidated to very few designs, and the seventh of the nine needles, the goshin (hao zhen in Chinese), became the dominant tool used in acupuncture.
+The goshin closely resembles the modern filiform needles currently used by most contemporary acupuncturists.
 The teishin and other needles seemed to be lost to history.

-During Japan’s Edo period (1603 -1867) there was a shift in acupuncture.
-Japanese medicine, isolated from exterior influences, began to evolve in a variety of ways.
-During this time, blind acupuncturists became common in Japan, making palpation and touch primary modes of diagnosis and treatment; Waichi Sugiyama invented the guide tube influencing modern acupuncture in ways that could not be anticipated, and the nine needles of the Ling Shu began to re-emerge.
+During Japan’s Edo period (1603 -1867), there was a shift in acupuncture.
+Japanese medicine, isolated from exterior influences, began to evolve in various ways.
+During this time, blind acupuncturists became common in Japan, making palpation and touch the primary modes of diagnosis and treatment; Waichi Sugiyama invented the guide tube influencing modern acupuncture in ways that could not be anticipated, and the nine needles of the Ling Shu began to re-emerge.
 The teishin was back and would continue to evolve in Japan to the present day.

 These days, the use of the teishin has spread around the world.
 Renowned contemporary educators like Takahiro Funamizu in Japan and Jeffery Dann in the United States are teaching the art of the teishin as a primary treatment modality.
 The teishin, as well as the other nine needles, have been reborn, offering a gentle and effective alternative to needle insertion.
 These elegant tools are helping modern acupuncturists expand their patient base and reach a wider population that would normally not seek out acupuncture.